Electrician (theatre)

 These people are responsible for receiving the light plot from the lighting designer and translating the design as it is on paper to the lighting that is seen by the audience in the final production.
 In small theatres, many of these roles may be filled by a single person, while in a large production such as those on Broadway or a large tour, there may be several people filling some of the roles.

 Duties

 Theatre electricians are responsible for all non-design aspects of the lighting in a theatrical production.
 They may also be responsible for special effects (such as fog) and powering other electrical items (such as motors) used in the production.

 Electricians install (hang), point and shape the beam (focus), and connect to power (circuit) lighting instruments.
 Additionally they may add gel to color the light, patterns (or gobos) to create texture or shape a light into pictures, and accessories that give the designer the ability to change some aspect of the light, such as scrollers (color changers) or pattern effects (gobo rotators).

+Electricians collaborate with lighting designers and directors to understand the artistic vision of the production.
+They interpret lighting plots and design schematics to determine the placement of fixtures, types of bulbs, and required power distribution.
+Installation of lighting equipment involves mounting, wiring, and configuring various types of fixtures such as spotlights, floodlights, and LED panels.
+Programming and operation of lighting consoles to control intensity, color, and movement of lights during performances.
 In the past (and even in some theatres today) the electrics department was in charge of all water and water effects used on or offstage (i.e. rain, waterfalls, pools, etc.).